JetBrains/kotlin-multiplatform-dev-docs/topics/compose-onboard/compose-multiplatform-explore-composables.md

 ```

 * Here, the `application()` function launches a new desktop application.
-* This function takes a lambda, which initializes the UI.
-Typically, you create a `Window` and specify properties and
+  This function takes a lambda, which initializes the UI.
+* Typically, within `application()` you create a `Window` and specify its properties
-  instructions that dictate how the program should react when the window is closed (`onCloseRequest`).
+  as well as instructions for the program that should be executed when the window is closed (`onCloseRequest`).
-  In this case, the whole application shuts down.
+  In the default project, the whole application shuts down (`::exitApplication`).
-* Inside this window, you can place your content.
-As with Android and iOS, the only content is the UI provided by the `App()` function.
+* Inside the window, you can place your content.
+  As with Android and iOS, the only content is the UI layout provided by the `App()` composable.

-In this example, the `App()` function doesn't declare any parameters.
+In this example, the `App()` function doesn't take any parameters.
 In a larger application, you typically pass parameters to
 platform-specific dependencies.
 These dependencies could be written manually or passed using a dependency injection library.

 ### On web